tkyf/epair/README.md

 Extract word revision pairs with POS from english sentence pair.

-An alogrithm to get revision word of sentences is the levenshtein distance in this scripts.
+An algorithm to get revision word of sentences is the levenshtein distance in this scripts.

 ## Platform
 Python 2.7